Who We Are

 Apply to be an Ambassador of the UGA Mentor Program

-The applications for the 2021-2022 UGA Mentor Program Ambassadors will open in February.
+Applications for the 2021-2022 UGA Mentor Program Ambassadors are now open until Friday, February 26.

 If you have further questions about the application process or the Ambassadors of the UGA Mentor Program, please contact Destiny Loyd or Kanler Cumbass.